Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Antenna/Array Rotation Optimization

 \subsection{RA-Enabled MISO/SIMO System}

 In MISO/SIMO systems, deploying an RA array at the BS enables significant array-gain enhancement by jointly adjusting the orientations/boresights of all antennas.
-The resulting spatial DoFs allow the RA array to concentrate radiated energy toward the intended user, thereby reducing energy leakage and improving transmission efficiency.
-For ease of exposition, we focus on a single-user MISO system ($K=1$) under free-space and narrowband propagation.
-We adopt the cosine pattern model in~\eqref{deqn_ex1b} and assume that the user employs an isotropic antenna.
-Owing to uplink–downlink duality, the analytical framework directly extends to the SIMO case with receive beamforming.
+The resulting spatial DoFs allow the RA array to concentrate radiated energy toward the intended user, thereby reducing energy leakage and improving transmission efficiency. {We note that the generic RA model in Section~\ref{sec:fundamentals} is not restricted to a specific antenna type or array geometry, since it is fully characterized by the antenna positions, antenna orientations/boresights, and the directional gain pattern $G(\epsilon,\varphi)$.
+In contrast, to obtain tractable closed-form insights and illustrate the fundamental array-gain scaling behavior, in this subsection, we adopt a representative implementation model: a single-user MISO system ($K=1$) with a ULA-based RA transmitter as well as free-space and narrowband propagation.
+The RAs are modeled as compact patch-like directional antennas whose dominant mainlobe is approximated by the cosine pattern in \eqref{deqn_ex1b}, while the user is assumed to employ an isotropic antenna.
+This representative model is chosen because ULA structures are standard and practically relevant for BS deployments, patch-like directional antennas are compact and widely used in array implementations, and the cosine pattern provides an analytically tractable approximation for antennas with a dominant mainlobe and negligible sidelobes.
+Based on this setting, we investigate a tractable example to reveal how near-field geometry and limited rotation range affect RA orientation design.} Owing to uplink-downlink duality, the analytical framework can be directly extended to the SIMO case with receive beamforming.

 Under the cosine pattern model, the directional gain depends solely on the projection between the pointing vector and the user direction, as shown in~\eqref{deqn_ex6b}.
 Hence, a 2D rotation model suffices to characterize RA orientation, and optimizing the rotation angles $\{\bm{\theta}_n\}$ is equivalent to optimizing the pointing vectors $\{\vec{\mathbf{f}}_{\perp,n}\}$, thereby mitigating the coupling among the rotation angles.
 Dropping the user index in the near-field LoS channel model \eqref{deqn_ex8b} for simplicity, the signal-to-noise ratio (SNR) maximization problem is formulated as follows: